Zylann/godot_heightmap_plugin/README.md

 - `VisualServer` has `set_data_partial`, but it's not implemented so editing terrain doesn't work.
 GLES2 should also support partial texture update.

-- GLES2 does not requires texture fetch from vertex shader to work, so some mobile devices implement it, others don't.
+- GLES2 does not require texture fetch from vertex shader to work, so some rare mobile devices implement it, others don't.
 This plugin heavily relies on displacing vertices from shader.
-Generating unique meshes would require a huge rewrite just so it works on those devices and would use a ton more memory to store all the required meshes.
+Generating unique meshes would require a huge rewrite just so it works on those devices and would use a ton more memory to store all the required meshes and LODs.

 - The procedural generator doesn't work, and likely never will in GLES2 because it relies on HDR framebuffers.